Mexico at a Glance

 Residents in Mexico with private medical insurance include mostly foreigners and wealthy or middle-class Mexicans.
 Private insurance grants access to high-quality services and special treatments.
 Some Mexicans also pay for private care themselves to benefit from medical services of better quality than their public healthcare coverage provides.

 Currently, the private health sector is still on the upswing.
 Especially in Mexico City, Guadalajara, and Monterrey, new hospitals are being built to provide specialized care and treatment to patients.
 Monterrey, in relatively close proximity to the US border, has become the center of medical tourism.
 Here, US citizens try to escape the higher medical costs and more expensive treatments in their home country.

 The Mexican education system consists of three general levels: Basic education, upper secondary education, and tertiary education.

-Aside from many public schools and universities, there are a number of international schools in Mexico, too, such as the Edron Academy or Prepa Tec from the Monterrey Institute of Technology and Higher Education.
-American, German, French, and Japanese Schools are available as well.
-However, most of these are located in the bigger cities; Mexico City, Guadalajara, and Monterrey.
+Aside from many public schools and universities, there are a number of international schools in Mexico, too.
+Among the most well-known institutions are the Edron Academy in Mexico City and Prepa Tec from the Monterrey Institute of Technology and Higher Education.
+American, German, French, and Japanese schools are available as well, with most of them located in the bigger cities; Mexico City, Guadalajara, and Monterrey.